This is unpublished

 • Maddy (Hollowed) Krengel, ‘20: Primary Care Provider at Pacific Medical Centers Northgate

-• Nina Tan, 21: Primary Care Provider at Roosevelt GIMC, UWMC Ambulatory Chief Resident
+• Nina Tan, 21: Primary Care Provider at Roosevelt GIMC, UWMC Ambulatory Chief Resident, Women’s Health Pathway Director for UW Internal Medicine Residency Program

 • Tess King, ’21: Primary Care Provider at Providence Everett, UWMC Inpatient Chief Resident